duerrhannes/levermann/reports/analysis.md

 ## Summary tl;dr

 Key takeaways are:
-- Data from S&P 500 stocks collected, 430 complete datasets.
+- Data from S&P 500 stocks collected, of which 430 complete datasets (~85%).
 - Reasonable rules for identifying stocks to buy are a score of at least +6 points and an PE of 20 or lower.
 Sell treshold is set at +3.
 Of course this can be adjusted to your like.
 - 24 potential high-scoring stocks, ranked by points and PE ratio.
 Filtered by PE ratio, 8 stocks remain.
 - Top scorers outperformed S&P 500, but correlation is loose (correlation coefficient ~ 0.52).